70th from Van Dorn to Eastborough - Pavement Repair Project

 Scope of Work

-Construction will include repairing or removing and replacing deteriorated concrete panels, joints and curbs; and sealing cracks.
-Other work includes removing and replacing damaged storm sewer inlet tops, curb ramps that do not meet Federal and local standards, and the existing pedestrian crossing signal near 70th Street and Lincolnshire Road.
-Grinding of the pavement to remove irregularities and to improve smoothness will also be included with the project.
+Construction included repairing or removing and replacing deteriorated concrete panels, joints and curbs; and sealing cracks.
+Other work included removing and replacing damaged storm sewer inlet tops, curb ramps that did not meet Federal and local standards, and the existing pedestrian crossing signal near 70th Street and Lincolnshire Road.
+Grinding of the pavement to remove irregularities and to improve smoothness was also included with the project.

 Proposed Accommodation of Traffic During Construction

 The City intends to complete the majority of the work using lane closures, allowing 70th Street to stay open during construction.
 However, to accommodate access needs or expedite completion of the work, there may be times when the contractor will be allowed to temporarily close portions of 70th Street and/or intersecting streets overnight to complete specific repairs, as determined by pavement conditions at the time of construction.
 "A" Street will be closed at the 70th Street intersection for three days for intersection repairs; however, 70th Street will remain open.
 Traffic will be temporarily detoured during those times but emergency access will be maintained at all times.
 Access to businesses and residences will be maintained but may be limited at times.
 Pedestrians and bicyclists may be directed to alternate crossings while the pedestrian signal is out of service, while repairs are made in crosswalks and during curb ramp reconstruction at sidewalks and bike paths.

 All work is anticipated to take place within existing right-of-way and easements.